ethjs/ethjs/docs/user-guide.md

 [index.js:ethjs-contract](../../../blob/master/src/index.js "Source code on GitHub")

-The contract factory has two methods, 'at' and 'new' which can be used to create the contract instane. the `at` method is used to create a `Contract` instance for a contract that has already been deployed to the Ethereum blockchain (testnet, livenet, local or otherwise).
+The contract factory has two methods, 'at' and 'new' which can be used to create the contract instance.
+The `at` method is used to create a `Contract` instance for a contract that has already been deployed to the Ethereum blockchain (testnet, livenet, local or otherwise).
 The `new` method is used to deploy the contract to the current chain.

 **Parameters**